Donald Trump Curses On Twitter For First Time In Presidency, Calls Mueller Report Statements ‘Bullsh*t’

 On Friday Donald Trump used an obscene word on Twitter for the first time since he was elected, using the word “bulls*t” to described some statements attributed to him in the Mueller Report.

-On Friday morning, Trump posted two tweets within seconds of each other, referring to the Mueller Report.
+Trump posted two tweets within seconds of each other, referring to the Mueller Report.
 On Thursday, the full report, much of it redacted by Attorney General William Barr, was released to Congress and the general public.
 The full report came weeks after a four-page summary of the report had been released.

 The report highlighted some embarrassing scenes for Trump, including one paragraph which supposedly recounts a conversation Trump had with Jeff Sessions upon learning that a special counsel had been appointed to look into purported Russian influence into the 2016 election.
 As The Inquisitr previously reported, the news didn’t sit well with Trump.